Last Updated: September 12, 2024

 Michael Vick is a retired American professional football player who has a net worth of $16 million.
 Michael Vick is best known for playing with the Atlanta Falcons and the Philadelphia Eagles.
 After an exceptional college football career, Michael was selected as the first overall pick by the Falcons in the 2001 NFL Draft.

-Unfortunately, Michael's promising football career was marred by controversy after his involvement in a dog fighting ring was discovered.
+However, Michael's promising football career was marred by controversy after his involvement in a dog-fighting ring was discovered.
 He spent 21 months in prison as a result, and his reputation never recovered.
-However, he was given a second chance by the Eagles, and continued his NFL career with an even greater level of performance.
+He was given a second chance by the Eagles and continued his NFL career with an even greater level of performance.
 After finishing his career with the New York Jets and the Pittsburgh Steelers, Vick officially retired in 2017.

 Early Life

-Michael Dwayne Vick was born on June 26th of 1980 in Newport News, Virginia.
-After growing up in a crime-ridden neighborhood, Vick identified sports as the only real way out of poverty.
-He became an excellent football player during his high school years, and he continued to impress after enrolling at Virginia Tech.
+Michael Dwayne Vick was born on June 26, 1980, in Newport News, Virginia.
+Growing up in a crime-ridden neighborhood, Vick identified sports as the only real way out of poverty.
+He became an excellent football player during his high school years and continued to impress after enrolling at Virginia Tech.

 By 2007, reports had begun to surface that suggested Michael was involved in staging dog fights.
 After a search warrant was obtained, Vick's property was searched.
 Evidence of illegal dog fighting was found.
 More details emerged, and it became clear that drugs and gambling were involved.
-Even worse, the dogs were being abused, tortured, and in some cases executed.
-Cries of public outcry were swift, and Vick and his associates were indicted on felony charged.
-Vick was accused of financing the entire operation, and he later admitted that this was true.
+Even worse, the dogs were being abused, tortured, and, in some cases, executed.
+Cries of public outcry were swift, and Vick and his associates were indicted on felony charges.
+Michael was accused of financing the entire operation, and he later admitted that this was true.
 He also admitted that he was personally involved in the execution of between 6 and 8 dogs.

 To make matters worse, Vick tested positive for marijuana during this ordeal.
 This meant that he had violated the conditions of his release, and he was put under house arrest.
 In the days leading up to his sentencing, Michael donated $1 million to care for many of the surviving dogs.
 Eventually, he pleaded guilty in 2008 to a felony charge of dog fighting and was given a 3-year sentence.
 He was released early in 2009.